mohitsingh785/Truwiz-Backend/README.md

 ## Overview

+TruWiz is an AI-powered **Product Intelligence Platform** built to help people understand what's actually in the products they use — starting with ingredients, and starting with personal care.

-TruWiz analyzes cosmetic ingredients against an individual's skin type, hair type, and known allergies to determine whether a product is actually suitable for them — not a generic star rating, but a personalized, evidence-based verdict.
+The platform analyzes a product's ingredient composition against an individual's profile — skin type, hair type, and known allergies — to determine whether that product is genuinely suitable for them.
+Not a generic star rating, but a personalized, evidence-based verdict.

+**Cosmetics are the starting point, not the destination.** TruWiz is being built domain by domain: personal care, cosmetics, skincare, and haircare today; food, packaged goods, household products, baby care, and pet care as the platform matures.
+The scoring engine, allergy-mapping model, and AI explanation layer are all built to generalize across product categories — see [Vision & Roadmap](#vision--roadmap) below.

-What sets TruWiz apart is architectural: **scoring and explanation are strictly separated.** A deterministic scientific engine computes every score first.
+What sets TruWiz apart architecturally is that **scoring and explanation are strictly separated.** A deterministic scientific engine computes every score first.
 Only after the numbers are final does a Large Language Model step in — and its sole job is to translate those numbers into a clear, human-readable explanation.
-The AI never sees an ingredient it can rate on its own, and it never touches a score once one exists.
+The AI never rates a product on its own, and it never touches a score once one exists.
+This principle is designed to hold regardless of which product category it's applied to.

 <br/>